vincentbernat/dashkiosk/docs/install.rst

   1. Grab the latest `tarball for Dashkiosk`_ from GitHub.

   2. Install `Node.js`_ and optionally `npm`_.
 Currently, *Dashkiosk*
-     only works with *Node.js* 0.10.x which is the current stable version.
+     works with both *Node.js* 0.10.x and 0.12.x.
 If the version available in your distribution is not up-to-date, have a look at `how to install Node.js via the package manager`_ before trying to build from the sources.

   3. Install *bower* and *grunt*, two package managers for Javascript with the following command::